theaman249/Coding4Integrity-DeComm-Hackathon/README.md

 > We have added a few things to the landing page.
 Namely:
 > - Wallet Balance
 >
->   - You are now able to view your Knowledge Token balance,.
+>   - You are now able to view your Knowledge Token balance.
 >
 > - KT transfer
 >